FlorianBauer/panda-controller/doc/UserGuide.md

 The path planning of a movement is based on inverse kinematics (IK).
 The integrated IK-Solver relies on the accurate definition of collision objects within a 3D scene to avoid crashes with other objects in the range of the robot arm.
 These objects are not manageable within the SiLA features.
-However a collision object (like a wall or a barrier) can be defined externally within JSON files.
-Therefore a JSON file must be placed in the `.sila/panda_controller/collision_objects` directory.
+However, a collision object (like a wall or a barrier) can be defined externally within JSON files.
+Therefore, a JSON file must be placed in the `.sila/panda_controller/collision_objects` directory.
 After defining such a file, the server must be restarted to recognize the change.

 The file itself consist of the following fields: